dilolua/mt-exercise-03/README.md

     ./scripts/generate.sh

-You can see different samples and clarification in our pdf.
+You can see different samples and clarification in our pdf(p.
+5-7).

 # Update to download_data.sh: